paologalligit/go-extractor/README.md

 - All logs are append-only for auditability and post-processing.
 - Error handling is robust and all errors are logged with context.
 - The project is ready for further automation, scheduling, or integration with other systems.
+- Postgres support is ready for future migration of logs and showings to structured storage.

 ---